zotanna/python-p4-flask-sqlalchemy-lab/README.md

   one-to-many relationship, each of the many should have its own line item.

 A seed script, `app/seed.py`, has been provided to generate test data once your models have been built and migrated to a database.
+Make sure to run this so that there are resources for the test suite to visit.

 Once all of your tests are passing, commit and push your work using `git` to submit.